nju-websoft/RGRec/README.md

 ## Contacts

-If you have any questions, please feel free to contact [Xinze Lyu](mailto:xinzelyu@outlook.com) and [Guangyao Li](mailto:gyli@gmail.com) , we will reply it as soon as possible.
+If you have any questions, please feel free to contact [Guangyao Li](mailto:gyli@gmail.com) , we will reply it as soon as possible.